 The Preuss School UC San Diego has a dress code to establish a professional appearance and avoid disruptions in the school environment.
 The dress code also establishes a sense of community and team spirit.
-Each student is provided a Preuss polo upon enrollment.
+Each scholar is provided a Preuss polo upon enrollment.
 No pupil shall be penalized academically or otherwise discriminated against or denied attendance to school if the pupil's parents choose not to have the pupil comply with the school dress code policy.
 An opt-out form is available in the front office.
-All components of your chosen attire should comply with the school colors (blue, maroon, khaki) and be non distracting to our school culture.
+All components of your chosen attire should comply with the school colors (MS-navy, maroon, khaki- HS-light blue, gray, khaki) and be in line with our school's mission.